-In system Lab name r and variable w have a reference type and are used to access private data of type crime and patient\data, respectively.
-Placeholders ${-} \otimes z$ and $x \otimes y$ instantiate private data of type crime and patient\data, respectively.
-Name a is used to substitute reference variable w and name b is used to send reference w to the group Police.
+In system Lab, name r and variable w have a reference type and are used to access private data of type crime and patient_data, respectively.
+Name r will be used to receive data from the police database.
+Placeholders ${-} \otimes z$ and $x \otimes y$ instantiate private data of type crime and patient_data, respectively.
+Name b is used to substitute reference variable w and name c is used to send reference w to the group Police.